-JPMorgan Chase Bank, N.A., or JPMorgan, as depositary bank, registers and delivers our American Depositary Shares, or ADSs.
-Each ADS will represent an ownership interest in a designated number of our ordinary shares which we will deposit with the depositary or the custodian, as agent of the depositary, under the deposit agreement among ourselves, the depositary and yourself as an American Depositary Receipt, or ADR, holder.
+JPMorgan Chase Bank, N.A., or JPMorgan, as depositary will issue the ADSs in connection with an offering.
+Each ADS will represent an ownership interest in a designated number of our ordinary shares which we will deposit with the depositary or the custodian, as agent of the depositary, under the deposit agreement among ourselves, the depositary and yourself as an ADR holder.
 In the future, each ADS will also represent any securities, cash or other property deposited with the depositary but which have not distributed directly to you.
 Unless certificated ADRs are specifically requested by you, all ADSs will be issued on the books of our depositary in book-entry form and periodic statements will be mailed to you which reflect your ownership interest in such ADSs.
 In our description, references to ADRs shall include the statements you will receive which reflect your ownership of ADSs.